quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 Importance: Core

 Logged when there is an application error.
-Can be inferred from a CONNECTION_CLOSE frame, but one might refrain from sending a long string in that frame, while logging it here.
+Can be inferred from a CONNECTION_CLOSE frame, but one might refrain from sending a long string or many details in that frame, while logging it here.
+Alternatively, some implementations do not want to leak the actual error to the outside in CONNECTION_CLOSE.

 Data:

 ~~~~
 {
     code?:ApplicationError | uint32,
-    description?:string
+    message?:string
 }
 ~~~~

-### internal_error
+### error
 Importance: Base

 Used to log details of an internal error that might get translated into a more